 We all know the titanic struggle Paul describes in Romans 7, where he talks about wanting to do what is right yet doing what is wrong instead.
 He cries out, "O wretched man that I am!
 Who will deliver me from this body of death?"
-We sometimes stop reading there, but Paul actually supplies the answer in the next verse.
+Paul supplies the answer in the next verse.
 The Amplified Bible reads, "O thank God!
 [He will!] through Jesus Christ (the Anointed One) our Lord!"

 The solution to the evil present within us is deliverance from this body of death through Jesus Christ.
 This does not happen at baptism or through a quick prayer but through the relationship that the blood of Christ makes available, as well as through taking on His image over the course of our lives.
 Our ultimate deliverance does not come until the resurrection, but along the way, though our submission to God, He overcomes and delivers us from the evil within us and around us.
 Paul thus concludes his letter to the Romans with a confident declaration: "And the God of peace will crush Satan under your feet shortly" (Romans 16:20).
 Paul similarly encourages the Corinthians: "But thanks be to God, who gives us the victory through our Lord Jesus Christ" (I Corinthians 15:57).